 Working with a REST API: the GitHub case study

 Glamorous Toolkit allows you to work with REST APIs out of the box.
 Here, we take a look at how we can play with the GitHub REST API.
-Although the case study is specific to GitHub, the approach is essentially the same to work with other REST APIs.
+Although the case study is specific to GitHub, the approach is essentially the same when working with other REST APIs.
 If you prefer a video introduction, have a look at Exploring the GitHub REST API in 7' on YouTube.

 url := 'https://api.github.com/orgs/feenkcom'.